SharmisthaWWE/Graphics-2D-Project---Atmospheric-Layer-Structure/README.md

 # Disclaimer

-The sourcecode does not come with any kinds of warrenty or support, though you can contact me if you need.
+The sourcecode does not come with any kind of warrenty or support, though you can contact me if you need.

 # Copyright